A nudge for nutritional intervention

 Nutrition according to the life stages

-Women have different nutritional requirements during different life stages.
+Women from different life stages have different nutritional requirements.
 Adolescent girls need more nutrients such as iron and folic acid to prevent iron deficiency anaemia.
-Pregnant women require a surplus amount of calories at the time of pregnancy along with supplementation of folic acid before conception and during pregnancy.
-Lactating mothers require a certain group of foods known as galactagogues to ensure healthy breast milk production.
-During the later or menopausal stages of life, women need to concentrate more on the intake of calcium-rich foods to prevent conditions such as osteoporosis.
+Pregnant women require a surplus amount of calories during their pregnancy along with supplementation of folic acid before conception and during pregnancy.
+Lactating mothers require a certain group of foods known as galactagogues to ensure proper and healthy breast milk production.
+During the later stages of life, as in the menopausal stages, women need to concentrate more on the intake of calcium-rich foods to prevent conditions such as osteoporosis.

 Physical activity

-Regular physical activity provides health benefits, including the reduction in risks of coronary heart disease, hypertension, Type 2 diabetes mellitus, obesity, colon cancer, and premature mortality.
+Regular physical activity provides health benefits, including the reduction in risks of coronary heart disease, hypertension, type 2 diabetes mellitus, obesity, colon cancer, and premature mortality.
 Despite this information, most women are physically inactive.
-Engaging in physical activity also improves mood, reduces irritability, and improves energy levels.
-Exercising for at least 30-45 minutes per day, for five days a week, is ideal.
+Engaging in physical activity also improves mood, reduces irritability and improves overall energy levels.
+Exercising for at least 30-45 minutes per day, for five days a week is ideal.

 Consume a low fat- high fibre diet: